 Typically, most people who are looking to raise funds and attract investors will choose General Corporation as their business entity type.
 However, when it comes to small, tight-knit groups, families or single-person businesses, the Close Corporation can often be the logical, strategic choice.

 The Close Corporation, like the General Corporation, can elect to file for Subchapter S tax status by filing IRS Form 2553 in a timely manner (and if it has met all the other qualifications).

-The individual shareholders must be United States residents.
-This filing allows the Close Corporation to enjoy pass-through taxation, similar to that of an LLC.
+The individual shareholders in a Close Corporation must be United States residents.
+This filing allows the corporation to enjoy pass-through taxation, similar to that of an LLC.